 The guidelines also provide that the sentence imposed for an instant offense must be adjusted to account for any time already served for relevant conduct to that instant offense.
 Specifically, §5G1.3 (Imposition of a Sentence on a Defendant Subject to an Undischarged Term of Imprisonment or Anticipated State Term of Imprisonment) explains when a sentence must be imposed concurrently or consecutively to another sentence, and when the court has discretion in determining how to impose the sentence.
 The Eighth Circuit has noted that "'[f]or time already spent in custody for solely relevant conduct,' to the instant federal offense, the district court must adjust a sentence downward to account for time served, unless the Bureau of Prisons would otherwise credit that time to the defendant."
 Where the undischarged or state sentence was not solely for offenses that were relevant conduct to the instant offense, the district court has discretion to impose the sentence concurrently, partially concurrently, or consecutively with the undischarged term.
-The second control of the sentence concurrently, partially concurrently, or consecutively with the undischarged term.
+The sentence of the sentence was not solely for offenses that were relevant conduct to the instant offense, the district court has discretion to impose the sentence concurrently, partially concurrently, or consecutively with the undischarged term.